altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Time header (both LocalView & UploadedView)
    - On scroll, change selected months in header (Mono)
    - When clicking on month, jump to relevant scroll position (Mono)
-## BUGS
-- When going from hometags to query, on pivs that were uploaded from device, on uploaded pivs have grey circle.
-After scrolling up, they change to green (the correct color).
-On local happens as well.
 ----------
 - Dynamize you're looking at (more than two tags)
 - Signup